WINTER OPENING TIMES: TUESDAY-SATURDAY 1030-1600. For VR Experience availability, check our online booking platform. Find out more

 Home | About | Our Work

-The Trimontium Trust seeks to develop an understanding of the Roman Iron Age across the south of Scotland and share this with the public.
+The Trimontium Trust seeks to develop an understanding of the Roman Iron Age across the south of Scotland and share this with the public at every possible opportunity.

-We do this through a varied programme of archaeological work, our spring and autumn talk series, and various community outreach projects.
+At the heart of everything we do is our base camp, headquarters, nerve centre and ground control in Melrose in the Scottish Borders.
+The Trimontium Museum is an innovative and unique museum which reflects the passion and enthusiasm of The Trimontium Trust volunteers, trustees, members and staff.
+This is expressed through a varied programme of public engagement, educational opportunities, archaeological work, a talk series, and multiple community outreach projects.
 Below is a highlight of some of the work we have been involved in over recent years.

-With the help of National Lottery Heritage Fund, in 2016 the Trimontium Trust has been re-investigating the actions of the Roman army at the controversial site of Burnswark Hill in Dumfriesshire.
+The Trimiontium Trust has has worked at this enigmatic hill fort site for over a decade.
+With the help of National Lottery Heritage Fund, The Trimontium Trust investigated the actions of the Roman army at the controversial site of Burnswark Hill in Dumfriesshire.

 The site consists of two still impressive Roman camps which flank an 18 acre native hillfort on the summit of the hill which commands the northern aspect of the Solway Plain.